clap-lab/clap-lab.github.io/workshop.markdown

 Participation in the workshop is free of charge but the number of participants is limited. <br>
 We only have a few open spots left.
 Register quickly by sending an e-mail with your full name to <a href="mailto:evailse.beck@stud.uni-goettingen.de">evailse.beck@stud.uni-goettingen.de</a><br>
 Please note that food and drinks can only be guaranteed for those who registered earlier through the main system.
-Also, while Thursday's workshop sessions are already full, you're very welcome to join us for the keynote talks and poster session on Wednesday!

 ---
 ## **Keynote Speakers**